ralfmaxxx/phpstorm_configurator/README.md

 ### Important

-It works properly only on Mac/Linux and tested with *PhpStorm 9* and *PhpStorm 2016.1*.
+It works properly only on Mac/Linux and tested with *PhpStorm 9* and *PhpStorm 2016.(1,2,3)*.

 For now **.idea** directory has to exist.

 If your settings are not imported, please **restart IDE**.

 Inspections will be imported only if your files have **proper structure**.

+For now phpcs file has to be named "ruleset.xml".
+Otherwise it won't be used by PhpStorm.